Walking in the Footsteps of a Prince: A Journey of Heritage and Hope

 - Jan 27

-The Official Royal House of Sori alongside Dr. Artemus Gaye announces the 2026 launch of The Walking in the Footsteps of a Prince Tour, a historic cultural journey that reconnects Afro‑American descendants of Prince Abdulrahman Ibrahim ibn Sori with the ancestral, cultural, and spiritual landscapes that shaped their royal lineage.
+The Official Royal House of Sori, in collaboration with Dr. Artemus Gaye, is thrilled to announce the launch of The Walking in the Footsteps of a Prince Tour in 2026.
+This historic cultural journey aims to reconnect Afro-American descendants of Prince Abdulrahman Ibrahim ibn Sori with the ancestral, cultural, and spiritual landscapes that shaped their royal lineage.

-This annual tour begins in Guinea, returns to Natchez, Mississippi for the annual Prince Abdulrahman Day Commemoration, and concludes in Hartford, Connecticut, completing a powerful three‑city cycle of remembrance, scholarship, and cultural restoration. https://guineelive.com/2026/01/23/la-maison-royale-officielle-de-sori-annonce-une-delegation-historique-en-guinee-commemoration-marchant-sur-les-pas-dun-prince/
+This annual tour begins in Guinea, returns to Natchez, Mississippi for the annual Prince Abdulrahman Day Commemoration, and concludes in Hartford, Connecticut.
+Together, these locations create a powerful three-city cycle of remembrance, scholarship, and cultural restoration.
+Learn more about the tour here.

 A Journey Rooted in Ancestral Memory